DR. IRYNA IVANOVA

 As a clinical and health psychologist, I provide assessment and psychotherapy for a wide variety of issues.
 I consider it a privilege to be able to work with individuals to achieve their goals and create a life that is congruent with their values.

-I have experience in assisting individuals with issues such as anxiety, depression, trauma (PTSD and C-PTSD), OCD, grief and loss, life role transitions, substance use issues, interpersonal difficulties or unhelpful personality traits.
+I have experience in assisting individuals with issues such as anxiety, depression, trauma (PTSD and C-PTSD), OCD, grief and loss, reproductive mental health, life role transitions, substance use issues, interpersonal difficulties or unhelpful personality traits.
 I can also assist people in adjusting to chronic illness, acute or chronic pain, processing new diagnoses or the impact of recent hospitalizations, adjusting to new ways of being after health issues, and end of life or palliative care concerns.

 I value the integration of scientific evidence, clinical judgment, and the preferences and needs of each individual with whom I work.
 I consider myself an integrative psychologist and base much of my work in client-centered (Rogerian), emotion focused and process-oriented approaches to psychotherapy.
 I have training in Emotion Focused, Cognitive Behavioral, and Cognitive Processing therapies.
 I also frequently integrate poly-vagal informed practices, psycho-education, and motivational interviewing techniques in to my work with clients.

 I completed my Ph.D. in Clinical Psychology at the University of Saskatchewan in Saskatoon, Saskatchewan.
 I have received clinical training in various settings including hospitals, community mental health, psychiatric hospitals, private practice, and the federal correctional system.
 Currently, I am registered with the College of Psychologists of Ontario and am a member of the Canadian Psychological Association.
-I offer clinical supervision to qualifying clinicians at IPA.
+I offer clinical supervision to clinicians at IPA.

 Clinical, Health PSYCHOLOGIST &